Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 More prone to buildup

-Focus on moisture
+Focus on moisture-rich products

 Curly or Coarse Hair